 Apple season has arrived, and Savory Warm Apple Dip is a perfect way to celebrate it!
 Sharp cheddar and cream cheeses, toasted pecans, chopped Hatch green chile complement fine diced apples, while cinnamon and cumin bring vibrant Latin flavor to this eclectic dip.
 Serve as an appetizer with toasted flatbread or crackers at your next holiday party!

-When Sarah of Sarah’s Cucina Bella chose “A New England Feast” as the theme for this months Progressive Eats, my thoughts immediately went to apples and sharp cheddar.
-Yes, apple pie and sharp cheddar were a celebratory party of my early life, and I wanted to experiment with creating a savory dish that combined the two in a new and unique way.
+It's fall, and apples are at their best!
+Going back to my formative years, apple pie and sharp cheddar were a celebratory party of my early life, and I wanted to experiment with creating a savory dish that combined the two in a new and unique way.

-Beyond Mere Sustenance focuses on “Healthyish Latin-Inspired” and mostly seasonal food.
-August and September is Hatch chile season, and I’ve been on a roll with Hatch chile in recent weeks… I love a challenge, but I really had no idea how I was going to marry New England-inspired sharp cheddar and apples with Southwest green chile and Mexican spices.
-Trial and error did the trick!
+Beyond Mere Sustenance focuses on "Healthyish Latin-Inspired" and mostly seasonal food.
+August and September is Hatch chile season, and I've been on a roll with Hatch green chile in recent weeks...

 What Apples are Best?